 The RoboCup consists of several leagues, each league having its own rules and fields of research.
 The league in which the Nao is used is the Standard Platform League, a soccer competition for humanoid robots.
-Although optimization of soccer behaviour is one field of research in the league, detection of opponent's behavioural patterns has not been attempted before.
-The main reason for this is that participating teams are constantly adjusting behaviour; it would be futile to analyze the opponent to create opponentspecific strategies manually.
+Although optimization of soccer behavior is one field of research in the league, detection of opponent's behavioral patterns has not been attempted before.
+The main reason for this is that participating teams are constantly adjusting behavior; it would be futile to analyze the opponent to create opponent-specific strategies manually.

-Automatic activity mining has been used in the Small Size League [2], for example in [1], where Bayesian approaches are used to find patterns in opponent behaviour, and [10], in which a method is described that finds patterns in combinations of actions (e.g., passing, shooting, dribbling) rather than in general movement.
-Similar to the goal of the research in this thesis, the patterns are used to predict the opponent's behaviour, and effective strategies are created to exploit the opponent's weak points.
-An important difference between this league and the Standard Platform League is that data is retrieved from two stationary camera's that are placed above the playing surface, whereas in the humanoid leagues, the camera feed of the robots is the only available source of visual information.
-It is likely that results for PLSM will improve when, instead of point-of-view image data from the goalkeeper, an external camera that gives a top is used.
-However, as the Standard Platform League rules do not allow use of sensor data other than that of the robots [3], any method that uses external sensors cannot be applied in an official match.
+Automatic activity mining has been used in the Small Size League of the RoboCup, where an overhead camera is available.
+For example by Ball et al [14], who use Bayesian approaches to find patterns in opponent behavior.
+Similar to the goal of the research in this paper, the patterns are used to predict the opponent's behavior, and effective strategies are created to exploit the opponent's weak points.
+An important difference between this league and the Standard Platform League is that data is retrieved from two stationary cameras that are placed above the playing surface, whereas in the humanoid leagues, the camera feed of the robots is the only available source of visual information.
+It is likely that results for PLSM will improve when, instead of point-of-view image data from the goalkeeper, an external camera that gives a top view is used.
+However, as the Standard Platform League rules do not allow use of sensor data other than that of the robots [12], any method that uses external sensors cannot be applied in an official match.

-The use of similar automated activity mining methods in official competitions may prove to be advantageous: Detection and prediction of an opponent's movement will make complex actions such as defending the goal by blocking, or passing the ball without it being intercepted, a lot more simple.
-It is likely that eventually, the detection of an opponent's behavioural patterns will become a necessary part of any robot soccer team, as adapting to the opponent's strategy is a basic element of soccer.
+The use of similar automated activity mining methods in official competitions may prove to be advantageous: Detection and prediction of an opponent's movement will make complex actions such as defending the goal by blocking, or passing the ball without it being intercepted, a lot simpler.
+It is likely that eventually, the detection of an opponent's behavioral patterns will become a necessary part of any robot soccer team, as adapting to the opponent's strategy is a basic element of soccer.